- Download our Moving to Sydney Guide (PDF)

-Sydney is Australia’s commercial centre, and therefore lures droves of expats to its shores.
-Home to some of the country's largest businesses, Sydney is also the city of choice for multinational companies establishing a base in Australia.
-It follows that many expats choose Sydney over other Australian cities.
+Sydney is Australia’s commercial centre, and it lures droves of expats to its shores each year.
+Home to some of the country's largest businesses, Sydney is also the city of choice for multinational companies establishing a base in Australia, and therefore the natural option for job-seeking expats.

 Job market in Sydney